iliyan-pigeon/iliyan-pigeon/README.md

 - 👋 Hi, I’m @iliyan-pigeon
 - 👀 I’m interested in blockchain technologies, finance, machine learning and to an extend in cyber security, but this is a huge stretch, as I'm still developing my fundamentals in the field of programming.
-- 🌱 I’m currently learning Python as my first programming languge, as well as everything that comes around it, like Django, databases, a little Javascript ...
+- 🌱 I’m currently learning Python as my first programming language, as well as everything that comes around it, like Django, databases, a little Javascript ...
 - 💞️ I’m looking to collaborate on every idea or proposal that is in my capabilities.
 - 📫 How to reach me: e-mail: milenov556@gmail.com; instagram: iliyangulubov